binghe/pcl-cn/docsrc/chap02/choosing-a-lisp.md

-# Choosing a Lisp Implementation（选择一个Lisp实现）
+# Choosing a Lisp Implementation（选择一个 Lisp 实现）

 The first thing you have to do is to choose a Lisp implementation.
 This may seem like a strange thing to have to do for